 With a smartphone, we can also have access to our finances.
-Like when we driving around the Yucatan and had our credit card stolen.
-Hours after the theft we canceled the card and had a new one in the mail for when we got home.
+Like when we were driving around the Yucatan and had our credit card stolen.
+Hours after the theft, we canceled the card and had a new one in the mail before when we got home.

 If you have a cell phone with a local SIM contract, you’ll be able to access the data network, which means you can use smartphone navigation apps such as Google Maps.

 It depends on how long and where your road trip is you may even want to pack a few extras like a spare USB cable.
 If there are a few of you in the car, get a multi-port charger, so you don’t have to battle over who charges their phone.

 One of the best things to bring on a road trip is a phone stand.
 If you’re using your phone for navigation you’ll need a car mount.
 Don’t rely on the passenger to hold the phone and give you turn-by-turn navigation.

-Trust me – save a headache and potential wrong turns and just grab a car mount.
-Even when we travel internationally we’ll bring a stand for our rental car.
-A great addition to any road trip packing list.
+Trust me – save your relationship or friendship and grab a car mount.
+Even when we travel internationally, we’ll bring a stand for our rental car—a great addition to any road trip packing list.

 Small Trash Can